 During the clerkship I saw firsthand that power dynamics and the importance of lawyers in family courts cannot be underestimated.
 I took an active interest in the family law motions and the important issues of custody, alimony, and the division of assets.
 Who can have less of a say in a case than a young child whose parents are divorcing or separating?
 My judge mentored me not only in the law but in discipline, being practical, and not allowing your ego to interfere with your client’s best interests.

 In November 2017, nearly a decade after passing the New Jersey bar, and now the father of two daughters, I left the partnership to open Carl Taylor Law, LLC.
 I opened in Hunterdon County so I could be close to our house and walk my daughter to the school bus every morning.
-Then, I go off to work where I lead a team of dedicated staff in working hard for our clients, protecting their rights, and ensuring that every client will have their say in court and the results they deserve.
+I transitioned the firm to move away from public sector work so I could focus on my passion: divorce and family law.
+Now, I go off to work each day with a smile on my face as I get to lead a team of dedicated staff in working hard for our clients, protecting their rights, and ensuring that every client will have their say in court and the results they deserve.
 When you stop in we want you to feel welcome and that you are not just a client, but part of our team.
 Indeed, attorneys and clients work closely together in family law matters and we’ll need to rely on each other to obtain the best results.

 I look forward to working with you and hope you will be another person we have helped to happily EVEN after.